History of Savannah Guthrie in Timeline

 2009: Divorces Mark Orchard

-In late 2009, Savannah Guthrie began a relationship with Michael Feldman.
+In 2009, Savannah Guthrie divorced Mark Orchard and began a relationship with Michael Feldman.

-In 2010, Savannah Guthrie became the co-anchor of the MSNBC program The Daily Rundown.
+In 2010, Savannah Guthrie became a co-anchor of the MSNBC program The Daily Rundown.

 On May 25, 2011, Savannah Guthrie made her first appearance as NBC News chief legal analyst.

-On June 9, 2011, Savannah Guthrie departed The Daily Rundown for Today and was appointed NBC News chief legal analyst.
+On June 9, 2011, Savannah Guthrie departed The Daily Rundown and was appointed NBC News chief legal analyst.

-In 2011, Savannah Guthrie interviewed Donald Trump about the Barack Obama "birther" controversy and Conrad Murray after his conviction in the death of Michael Jackson.
+In 2011, Savannah Guthrie interviewed Donald Trump about the Barack Obama "birther" controversy and Conrad Murray after he was found guilty in the death of Michael Jackson.
 She also reported exclusive details on the death of Osama bin Laden.

 On June 29, 2012, it was announced that Savannah Guthrie would co-anchor Today, replacing Ann Curry.